mahas500/Deloitte-Test/README.md

 http://localhost:8080/Deloitte/getUserAllTasks (user sees all tasks on dashboard after login) http://localhost:8080/Deloitte/editTask (user can change details of an existing task) http://localhost:8080/Deloitte/deleteTask (user can delete a task)

+Deploy the war file in any application server.

+For frontned please install node_modules using below command npm install